JSpeedie/wmcontrib/README.md

-arguments to wtfc to focus or to not focus the window it finds to the left or right, etc. This could be useful if you wanted to hack together a bash script to swap a window with the window on its' left, right or etc. Obviously this has more potential, I will leave that to the user.
-Note that in some window managers, wtfc will not be able to focus the windows it finds due to the way they control window focusing.
+arguments to wtfc to focus or to not focus the window it finds to the left or right, etc. This could be useful if you wanted to hack together a bash script to swap a window with the window on its' left, right or etc. Obviously this has more potential, but I will leave that to the user. **Note** that in some window managers, wtfc will not be able to focus the windows it finds due to the way they control window focusing.

 ### wmvc

-wmvc came around because I often would create a urxvt instance, set it to floating and then I'd drag it to a corner with my mouse.
+wmvc came about because I often would create a urxvt instance, set it to floating and then I'd drag it to a corner with my mouse.
 For instance, having a separate urxvt for svn, git or just for compiling the project. wmvc was designed to replace using the mouse and dragging the window.
-Instead you can use wmvc (in conjunction with wmutils wtp) to move a given window to a given "corner". wmvc can send a window to any of the 4 corners as well as 5 other locations which may be useful.
-These locations are shown (from 1 to 9 respectively), the top left corner, top of the screen and centered, the top right corner, middle of the screen on the left side, centered on the screen, middle of the screen on the right side, bottom left corner, bottom of the screen and centered and the bottom right corner.
+Instead you can use wmvc (in conjunction with wmutils wtp) to move a given window to a given "corner". wmvc can send a window to any of the 4 corners of the screen as well as 5 other locations which may be useful.
+These locations are (from 1 to 9 respectively), the top left corner, top of the screen and centered, the top right corner, middle of the screen on the left side, centered on the screen, middle of the screen on the right side, bottom left corner, bottom of the screen and centered and the bottom right corner.

 ## To be added